 4).
 Competitors who lie, cheat and steal

 Hate them or respect them, competitors exist in every industry.
 You can either be afraid of them or fight them.
 The choice is yours.
 While you may want to boil your competitors in a cauldron of oil, the better approach is to stop worrying about your competitors and just do your job.
-In the long run you will succeed while your competitors fail.
+In the long run, you will succeed while your competitors fail.

 5).
 Cold calling

 A cold call isn’t cold unless you make it so.
 Do a little research first before you call a prospect.
-Is he the key decision maker?
+Is he the key decision-maker?
 Do you feel you have a solution that will help him?
 Or better yet, try to get a referral.

 6).
 The mysterious marketing department

-You heard about the mysterious marketing department, but you’ll be damned if you know if it really exist or not.
+You heard about the mysterious marketing department, but you’ll be damned if you know if it really exists or not.
 Is it a ghost department that only comes out at night when everyone else has left work?
 You were told that the marketing department was going to provide you qualified leads, but you haven’t seen any for a while.
 Did the leads end up in the quicksand?
 (See number 1 about finding your own qualified leads).
-And if your company’s social media efforts are still in the dark ages, start your own blog, Twitter, Facebook and LinkedIn account, and become more active on social media yourself.
+And if your company’s social media efforts are still in the dark ages, start your own blog, Twitter, Facebook, and LinkedIn account, and become more active on social media yourself.
 While your marketing department may be invisible, you shouldn’t be.

 7).
 Trade Shows

 So you’re afraid to stand at your exhibit booth during trade shows.
 Don’t be.
 Chances are, most of the attendees are just as scared as you are because salespeople are pouncing on them like vampires every time they near a booth.
 Rather than asking good qualified questions, those salespeople are sucking the life out of attendees.
 Don’t be like that.
 Act cool.
 Show some respect.
 Don’t scan and scam.
 Take a more consultative sales approach when meeting with attendees.
-Believe me, in the long run it will pay off.
+Believe me, in the long run, it will pay off.